Summary

 - Annual fee: $450

-- Anniversary night: Receive a free weekend night each year you have the card; also earn an additional free night when you spend $60,000 on your card within a calendar year
+- Anniversary night: One free night reward each year you have the card and an additional free night when you spend $60,000 on your card within a calendar year

 Marriott Bonvoy Bold® Credit Card: Best Marriott option with no annual fee

-- Earning rate: 3X points on Marriott hotel stays; 2X points on other travel; 1X points on other purchases
+- Earning rate: 3X points on Marriott hotel stays, 2X points on other travel and 1X points on other purchases

 - Annual fee: $0